steveafrost/node-js-managing-callbacks-g-416/README.md

 Well, regardless of your reaction let's look at what's going on here and why you might oughta be scared by this pseudocode snippet.
 First, let's make sure we're on the same page about the what's going on in the snippet.
 What we have here is a function `makePBAndJ()` that begins by calling a function to set up our PB&J workspace and creating a shopping list.

 Then comes the interesting part: a nested sequence of function calls, essentially a series of callbacks within callbacks.
 First, we call the `doShopping` method, passing it the shopping list and a callback function that wraps the next steps.
 When that callback executes, it then calls another asynchronous method `bakeBread` that takes our next callback, which will be called when the bread has baked.
-This callback then calculates a `coolDownTime` of two hours in miliseconds and calls the JS built-in asynchronous method `setTimeout` that takes our final callback and the calculated cool down time.
+This callback then calculates a `coolDownTime` of two hours in milliseconds and calls the JS built-in asynchronous method `setTimeout` that takes our final callback and the calculated cool down time.
 Finally, when our next callback is called after the cool down, the `prepareTheSandwich` method is called, taking one last callback that when the sandwich is done, outputs "Boom!
 Peanut Butter and Jelly Sandwich" to the console.

 Slightly dizzy?
 No wonder.
 This is a rather long chain of async callbacks.
 The problem here, however, isn't necessarily that the process itself is complex.
 That may well be unavoidable, as many process are complex, and translating processes so that a computer can understand them often involves adding more complexity.
-The problem is that the callback pattern, which takes logic that we think of as a series of steps and instead nests that logic in this pyramid-like manner, adds to rather that reduces the complexity of our code.
+The problem is that the callback pattern, which takes logic that we think of as a series of steps and instead nests that logic in this pyramid-like manner, adds to rather than reduces the complexity of our code.

 It's important to keep in mind, moreover, that what we are dealing with in our example is only a pseudocode snippet.
 In an actual JS application, instances of callback hell like this are less likely to be so simple.
 The callbacks may well be filled with long logical structures of their own, making it harder still to follow the steps of async logic.
-What's more code that is so hard to follow can also, especially on teams, create ripe conditions for the introduction of bugs, and it's bugs that ultimately make applications expensive and difficult to maintain.
+What's more, code that is so hard to follow can also, especially on teams, create ripe conditions for the introduction of bugs, and it's bugs that ultimately make applications expensive and difficult to maintain.

 ## Managing Callback Hell